rnapoles/ecommerce-impl/README.md

 ### Todo

-* write the OpenAPI v3 specification
+* finish the OpenAPI v3 specification
-* add swagger-ui
 * implement a prediction server
 * implement a recomendation engine
 * implement a health check API